-In accrual basis, expenses are only recorded and reported at the time the expense occurs.
-On the other hand, in cash basis, expenses are only recorded when cash is paid against them.
-Large organizations prefer accrual basis as it provides a more accurate and detailed view of a company’s finances during a particular financial year.
+On an accrual basis, expenses are only recorded and reported at the time the expense occurs.
+On the other hand, on a cash basis, expenses are only recorded when cash is paid against them.
+Large organizations prefer an accrual basis as it provides a more accurate and detailed view of a company’s finances during a particular financial year.

-- Operating Expenses: These are the cost incurred due to main operations of a company.
-For example, purchasing and selling goods, producing final products and so on.
+- Operating Expenses: These are the cost incurred due to the main operations of a company.
+For example, purchasing and selling goods, producing final products, and so on.
 The cost of goods sold is included in operating expenses.

 How to Enter Home Office Expenses into QuickBooks

 - Go to the create menu (+)